Things to Do on a Rainy Day in Boston

 Go to the Movies

 Art-house cinemas.
 Multiplexes with IMAX and 3-D. Stadium-style theaters.
 Intimate screening rooms.
 Boston's movie theaters have something for everyone.
 Whether you want to see the latest big-budget popcorn flick or an award-winning foreign film that just arrived stateside, chances are you'll be able to find it at a Boston movie theater.
-(Or, if it's a really gross day outside, make it a double feature and go see both!)Continue to 5 of 8 below.
+Two popular movie theaters right in the city include the Showcase Icon Theater in the Seaport and the AMC Boston Common.

 Jump (and Climb) Around